 Schedule Your Gallbladder Surgery Screening Our Team Is Here to Help You

 If you suffer from abdominal pain or any other symptoms associated with a gallbladder problem, Dr. A. Joseph Cribbins III can help.
 A board-certified surgeon, Dr. Cribbins brings two decades of experience and compassion to every patient who comes to the practice.
-The Texas Center for Bariatrics & Advanced Surgery uses state-of-the-art laparoscopic techniques to shorten healing times and minimize post-operative discomfort.
+The Texas Center for Bariatrics & Advanced Surgery uses state-of-the-art Da Vinci surgical system to shorten healing times and minimize post-operative discomfort.

 For more information about laparoscopic cholecystectomy and to learn whether you are a good candidate for the procedure, contact the Texas Center for Bariatrics & Advanced Surgery online or call our office in Plano, TX, at: